 - switch air conditioners to ‘recirculate’ if they have this function and switch off evaporative air conditioners as they draw air from outside into the indoor school environment – consider using portable indoor air cleaners or air purifiers if they are available

-- closely monitor students with heart or lung conditions and follow the medical advice outlined in student health support plans or asthma action
+- closely monitor students with heart or lung conditions and follow the medical advice outlined in or

 - manage other hazards and potential health impacts, such as heat and psychological stress

 - notify parents and staff about the air quality conditions and actions taken by the school

 - encourage employees who may have greater sensitivity to smoke, including those with heart or lung conditions (including asthma), pregnant people, and those over 65, to initiate their personal treatment plans

 - if there are health concerns, seek medical help by calling NURSE-ON-CALL on or call for an ambulance if anyone has trouble breathing or chest tightness

 - open windows and doors to let in fresher air once the outdoor air quality has improved – this is because smoke can also impact on indoor air quality.

 Schools may wish to consider whether to use P2 and N95 face masks.
 Fitted properly, a P2 or N95 mask can filter out most of the fine particles in the air during smoky conditions.
 However, these masks are not designed for children.
 For more information, refer to the Department of Health factsheet: .